Dzenly/tia/readme.md

 * $ npm i -g tia
 * $ mkdir my-prj - it will be your [Project root directory](#Project-root-directory).
 * $ cd my-prj
-* $ tia initRoot - to create project root TIA subdirectories and config stubs.
+* $ tia initRoot - to create project root TIA subdirectories (TODO and config stubs).
 * Choose/create some directory inside my-prj where the [Test suite](#Test suite) will be created.
-* $ tia initSuite - to create suite TIA subdirectories and config stubs.
+* $ tia initSuite - to create suite TIA subdirectories (TODO: and config stubs).
 * Inside created `__tia-tests__` directory you can create directories with [tests](#Test).
 * $ npm init
 * $ npm install tia - for ability to use `tia.js` as entry point.